21clurs/Shelfed/README.md

 ## Overview
 ### Description
 An iOS application that will allow users to keep track of books/movies that they have read/watched and those they would like to see in the future.
-Users will be able to upload photos of their favorite quotes and moments as they progress through the book/movie and save these to their account, for easy personal reference.
+Users will be ableto upload photos of their favorite quotes and moments as they progress through the book/movie and save these to their account, for easy reference in the future.

 ### App Evaluation
 - **Category:** Lifestyle